 - 1. Loosen the screw situated behind the cut-out in the black upper heat shield.
-Do not fully remove the screw (See figure 11). - 2.
-Push the restrictor firmly up as far as it will as the restrictor bracket should touch the screw. - 3.
+Do not fully remove the screw (See figure 12). - 2.
+Push the restrictor firmly up as far as it will go.
+The bottom of the slot in the restrictor bracket should touch the screw. - 3.
 Fully tighten the screw.